 Use the Proper Form

-As a rule you don’t want a lot of height on your flex shot, since this will take some of the energy out of the throw, which will slow the disc down faster and force the disc out of anhyzer too soon.
+Avoid excessive height on your flex shot to maintain energy and prevent premature exit from the anhyzer line.
 Flattening out your throw and keeping the nose angle down will help keep the disc fly flatter, and farther.

 With a typical RHBH throw, we bend forward slightly at the waist during our pull.
 With a roller shot, we lean back slightly.
 When throwing a flex shot, our body will be anywhere from straight to slightly leaning back.
 Our exact position will depend on the angle of the flex shot.
 You want to get the angle that you need by bending at the waist, and not turning your wrist.
 If you try to get the angle with your wrist it will usually result in missing your line and not getting the power you need.
 With a forehand flex shot, you can change the angle of the wrist to achieve the proper disc angle.

-The flex shot is a powerful utility shot that each of us should incorporate into our disc golf arsenal.
-It takes some field work practice to get the form down and learn how our discs fly when thrown on an anhyzer angle.
+Each of us should incorporate the flex shot into our disc golf arsenal as a powerful utility shot.
+Field practice is essential to master the form and understand disc flight on an anhyzer angle.
 Once we learn the flex shot, it is something we can use to expand our shot selection.